Carmen: Synopsis, Character Map

 Carmen, what do you have to say for yourself?

-Carmen doesn’t respond to him but begins to sing.
+Carmen begins to sing.

 Carmen